fusionengine-org/fusion/README.md

 Our cool ideas:

-- Make a full GUI app (With something like Kyvi)
+- Make a full GUI app (With something like Kyvi or TKinter) - Update: We are currenly working on it with tkinter

 ## 🚀 About Me